Random walks in cones: Introduction, main results and discussion

 The second step of the proof is a coupling with the Brownian motion.
 Although this idea is quite natural, its naive application (starting from the beginning) gives only rough asymptotics:

-To obtain exact asymptotics one has to wait until the random walk moves far from the boundary of the cone.
-In Lemma~\ref{lem1} we show that this happens with a high probability.
-Then in Lemma~\ref{lem5} we couple out random walk with the Brownian motion using Sakhanenko's coupling, see Lemma~\ref{lem4}.
+To obtain exact asymptotics, one has to wait until the random walk moves far from the boundary of the cone.
+In Lemma~\ref{lem1}, we show that this happens with a high probability.
+Then in Lemma~\ref{lem5} we couple out random walk with the Brownian motion using an extended version of Sakhanenko's coupling; see Lemma~\ref{lem4}.
 This allows us to obtain the exact asymptotics when starting at $y$ far from the boundary,

-Section~\ref{sect.asymptotics} is the final step of the proof of Theorem \ref{T}.
+Section~\ref{sect.asymptotics} is the final step of the proof of Theorem~\ref{T}.
 We use the Markov property at the first time $\nu_n$ when the random walk is far from the boundary and the formula we obtained from the coupling in Lemma~\ref{lem5}.
 Informally, this results in